ejfeldman7/predicting_saves/README.md

 The Project Presentation is a PDF of a 5 minute presentation given at Metis.

+The Predicting Saves NOZEROS notebook attempts to run similar models as previously, but specifically looking into methods for handling the large number of seasons extracted in which a pitcher had no saves.
+Is it best to drop all of them?
+Then there is a risk of missing indicators that show a new closer arising.
+Are there specific reasons for some zeros that can be identified?
+This notebook aided in identifying erroneous values from pitchers' final seasons, where the target shouldn't be zero and the model should not be fit on this year.

 ## Objective:
 Build a regression model to predict the number of saves a pitcher will earn based on previous statistics